 College of Agriculture and Life Sciences

-- Community partner: Cornell Cooperative Extension of Monroe County
+- Community partner: Cornell Cooperative Extension of Madison County

 - Community partner: Northeast Hop Alliance